sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 1. Checkboxes are mostly singular items, use the `page.$eval()` method.
 2. Radio buttons come in groups, use the `page.$$eval()` method and `.map()` over result.
-3. For selects, you are probably interested in the nested `option` elements, not so much the parent `select` element. use the `page.$$eval()` method.
+3. For selects, you are probably interested in the nested `option` elements, not so much the parent `select` element.
+Use the `page.$$eval()` method.

 ## Puppeteer built-in shortcuts